-- Complete 9 credits in one of three major fields in Agricultural, Food and Resource Economics: development economics, environmental and resource economics, or food and agricultural economics. - Complete an additional 12 credits of advanced course work at the 800- or 900-level, at least 6 credits must be AFRE courses. - Complete a minimum of 24 credits of AFRE 999 Doctoral Dissertation Research.

-- Pass written qualifying examinations in microeconomic theory and econometrics no later than the end of the second year. - 6.
-Pass the comprehensive examination no later than the end of the third year. - 7.
-Present and obtain formal approval for the proposed dissertation research by the end of the fourth year. - Pass a final oral examination at which the student presents their dissertation results. - Attend at least 6 AFRE (or joint AFRE-EC) seminars in any single academic year before the end of the fourth year. - 10.
-Have a grade point average of at least 3.0 in the student's approved course program before the student can be certified for graduation.
+- 2. Complete 9 credits in one of three major fields in Agricultural, Food and Resource Economics: development economics, environmental and resource economics, or food and agricultural economics.
+A 3.0 minimum grade is required in each course used to establish the student's major field and the student's cumulative grade-point average for their major field courses must be greater than 3.0 (i.e., a grade of 3.5 or better is required in at least one of the student's three major field courses). - 3.
+Complete an additional 12 credits of advanced course work at the 800- or 900-level, at least 6 credits must be AFRE courses. - Complete a minimum of 24 credits of AFRE 999 Doctoral Dissertation Research. - 5.
+Pass the comprehensive examination no later than the end of the third year. - Present and obtain formal approval for the proposed dissertation research by the end of the fourth year.
+Desce of final area investigated within the student presents their dissertation. - 7.
+Pass a final oral examination at which the student presents their dissertation results. - Attend at least 6 AFRE (or joint AFRE-EC) seminars in any single academic year before the end of the fourth year. - Have a grade point average of at least 3.0 in the student's approved course program before the student can be certified for graduation.
 Collateral courses are not included in this calculation.

 New students are assigned a temporary major professor by the Graduate Program Director, in consultation with the student and faculty member.
 The student is responsible for assembling a long-term major professor and guidance committee via consultation with faculty and, if desired, the Graduate Program Director.
 Students must have a major professor and guidance committee by the end of their third semester.
 The guidance committee consists of four or more Michigan State University regular faculty members.
-A majority of the guidance committee members must have appointments in the Department of Agricultural, Food and Resource Economics
+A majority of the guidance committee members must have appointments in the Department of Agricultural, Food and Resource Economics.